 When customers ask me about wires, I almost always point them to ACH instead.
 It’s not only faster and less expensive, it helps reduce check fraud and float time.

 Another popular payment solution for businesses is a Lockbox.
 A Lockbox is a special post office box where payments are directed.
-Incoming receipts are posted to your account daily rain, shine, or accounts payable.
-Lockboxes are used for both business-to-business (B2B) payments and person-to-business (P2B) payments.
-The box comes with services that put your incoming payments on a more direct route, automates Accounts Receivable (AR), and overall efficiency and accessibility.
+Incoming receipts are posted to your account daily.
+Lockboxes are used for business-to-business (B2B) payments and person-to-business (P2B) payments.
+The box comes with services that put your incoming payments on a more direct route, automate Accounts Receivable (AR), and improve overall efficiency and accessibility.

 Everyone’s worried about debit card fraud these days.
 That fear is justified; there’s lots of it going on right now.
 What is surprising is how much check fraud still goes on.
 Some scammers prefer check fraud because checks are more “low tech” and straightforward.
 Also, many businesses still pay high-dollar invoices by check.